dell/helm-charts/charts/karavi/installer/README.md

 ## Workflow

 To perform an offline installation of a helm chart, the following steps should be performed:
-1. Build an offline bundle
+1. Build an offline bundle.
-2. Unpack the offline bundle and prepare for installation
+2. Unpack the offline bundle and prepare for installation.
-3. Perform a Helm installation
+3. Perform a Helm installation.

 ### Build the Offline Bundle
 1. Copy the `offline-installer.sh` script to a local Linux system using `curl` or `wget`: